Are You Facing Arrest For Probation Violations?

 Types Of Crimes That Constitute Probation Violations

 Any behavior that violates the terms of your probation can trigger a motion to revoke probation.
-This includes:
+This includes the following scenarios:

-- If you commit any crime more serious than a minor traffic offense.
+- You committed any crime more serious than a minor traffic offense.
 For example, if you are issued a citation for possession of marijuana for personal use or are arrested for drunk driving, your probation may be revoked.

 What To Do If You Are Arrested For A Probation Violation